 I loved that I could plan my study timetable around my daughter and my active day job.

 The course helped me to understand why I dealt with key events in my life in a particular way.
 I learned about societal expectations, approval, and the ego.
 As a result, I found out why I always pushed so hard to achieve high and meet goals.
-I realised all of the intensity from my younger years came from pressure that I put on myself to live at a million miles an hour, or else I felt like a failure.
+I realised all of the intensity from my younger years came from the pressure that I put on myself to live at a million miles an hour, or else I felt like a failure.
 With this new viewpoint, I let go of this pressure and became more empathetic with myself and others.

 Developing the ability to listen - listen properly